This is where current opportunities to take part in ACI-related events or collaborate with the ACI Lab are posted, so keep an eye on this page!

 STEM Faculty, The Open University, Milton Keynes, United Kingdom

-Applications are invited for a funded PhD studentship to work on an ongoing research and development project at the Animal-Computer Interaction (ACI) Lab, School of Computing and Communications, The Open University, in collaboration with UK charity Medical Detection Dogs.
+Expressions of interest are invited for a fixed-term position of research assistant to work on an ongoing research and development project at the Animal-Computer Interaction (ACI) Lab, School of Computing and Communications, The Open University, in collaboration with UK charity Medical Detection Dogs.
 The successful applicant will be required to develop innovative machine learning algorithms applied to sensor-enabled interfaces to support the work of cancer detection dogs.

 Cancer detection dogs are trained to recognize the odour of volatiles from cancer cells in biological samples.
 Controlled medical trials have shown that sample screening by dogs has significant potential for the non-invasive secondary testing of cancer in humans.
 This project aims to research and develop an interactive system combining sensor technology and learning algorithms to enable the rapid and accurate interpretation of the dogs’ responses to biological samples.

-Your main supervisor will be Dr Clara Mancini, project lead and head of the Open University’s ACI Lab.
+Your will work under the guidance of Dr Clara Mancini, project lead and head of the Open University’s ACI Lab.
 You will be based at The Open University’s campus in Milton Keynes, UK, but will frequently conduct empirical research at the nearby Medical Detection Dogs’ headquarters.

 You will have a solid background in computing, electronic engineering or equivalent.
 You will demonstrate either strong skills in machine learning or the ability to rapidly develop such skills.
 You will also have the ability to do system prototyping using a range of sensors, and a broad understanding of user-centred design with regards to requirements, design and evaluation.